21 Ways to Use Slack Bots to Simplify Everyday Tasks

 Use Slackbot to help you remember your deadlines

-command is one of Slackbot’s most useful features.
-You can use it to remind yourself to do a task, to read an article or to build some kind of dark matter generator.
+The /remind command is one of Slackbot’s most useful features.
+You can use it to remind yourself to do a task, to read an article or to follow up on a task.
 Slackbot is also able to send someone else a reminder, and even set reminders to recur.

 Here are all of the commands you can use: